emberjs/rfcs/text/0000-contextual-helpers.md

 ## Unresolved questions

-What are the list of built-in components, helpers and modifiers that should be accessible from the `component`, `helper` and `modifier` helpers, if any?
+* What are the list of built-in components, helpers and modifiers that should be accessible from the `component`, `helper` and `modifier` helpers, if any?

+* If we make the `input` helper available as a global variable binding, it would shadow the HTML tag with the same name (i.e. `<input ... />` would invoke the Ember component, or perhaps a runtime error?), making it impossible to invoke the HTML element.
+What do we do?
+Are there other names with the same problem, and how do we avoid this in general, when all globals becomes a true value?